shashi33984/flightticketbooking/README.md

-This is a base node js project template, which anyone can use as it has been prepared, by keeping some of the most important code principles and project management recommendations.
-Feel free to change anything.
+This is a base node js project template, which anyone can use as it has been prepared, by keeping some of the most important code principles and project management r

 `src` -> Inside the src folder all the actual source code regarding the project will reside, this will not include any kind of tests.
 (You might want to make separate tests folder)